 As an option, you can allow managers to:

-- Enroll and suggest content also to the people reporting to their team members
+- Enroll and suggest content to the people reporting to their team members too;

-- Set enrollment deadlines when enrolling users to e-learning courses.
+- Set enrollment deadlines when enrolling users in e-learning courses.

-Remember that managers are allowed to suggest and enroll their team members only in FREE courses and learning plans.
+Please note!
+Managers are allowed to suggest and enroll their team members only in FREE courses and learning plans.
+Moreover, as regards ILT and VILT courses, managers are only allowed to enroll users in the whole course and not in specific sessions.

 Move to the Additional Fields in My Team Page section to set whether the user additional fields filter will be available in the My Team page.
 When this option is selected, managers will be able to filter the users they see in their My Team page and the reports they export by user additional fields.
 Only additional fields marked as Visible to the Users and that are visible to the manager’s specific branch will be available in the My Team filters.